-^{33.} See Aya Gruber, Murder, Minority Victims, and Mercy, 85 U. Colo.
-L. Rev. 129, 151-52 (2014) (arguing that in the application of standards jurors apply their own norms to factual inquiries).
+^{33.} See Aya Gruber, Murder, Minority Victims, and Mercy, 85 U. COLO.
+L. REV. 129, 151-52 (2014) (arguing that in the application of standards jurors apply their own norms to factual inquiries).

-us pause.
-On some fundamental level, we see them for what they are.
-We fool ourselves with the label of "fact finder" only briefly.
-In the end we know that as they contemplate the defendant's fate, they contemplate our own concept of culpability, guilt, punishment, and law.
-They toss about our own uneasy relationship with the government and the law it creates.
+own uneasy relationship with the government and the law it creates.
 Unlike other democratic actors, jurors simultaneously occupy the space as the decision maker and the citizen.
 While they certainly serve a representative function, that function is unlike other democratic representatives.
 They do not "represent" the citizens; they are the citizens.